dossantosh/SpringFirstMicroservice/README.md

 ## 📌 Project Overview

 Back end of a web microservice application for user management and a perfume catalog, built with Spring Boot, Angular and PostgreSQL.
-It will support, through Kafka and Keybcloak Gateway, security, session management and auditing across all microservices.
+It will support, through Redis and Keybcloak Gateway, security, session management and auditing across all microservices.

 Designed as a foundation for enterprise-grade web applications it ensures real-time data consistency and concurrency to prevent reader-writer conflicts.